This article has been provided by Tap Into Safety, a platform providing workplace safety and mental health training and detailed reporting.

 As a contractor, the guys are feeling almost like they work all day and then they’re going back to a prison.
 They’re not allowed to mingle with other crew members.

-The impact on mental health for all is being felt by many.
+The impact on mental health and the potential for burnout for all is being felt by many.
 It’s time for a re-think of how you manage your employee’s psychological health and meet your duty of care obligations.
 Training on mental health topics that provide information about what to do and how to increase their resilience is a positive step forward to support your employees in this challenging time.

 Safety managers are feeling disempowered and less effective